ahmeterdem1/Vector_cpp/README.md

 .insert() and .reverse() are not in python version

+### Randoms

+For .randVint(), 2d in range(10), python is 100 times faster.

+For .randVbool(), 2d, python is 150 times faster.

+For .randVfloat(), 2d in range(10), python is around 15 times faster.

+Python is faster in randoms because I use a custom random generation method in C++, which is probably slower.
+C++ is very close to python in floats even though I use an inner loop to generate divisor.
+But still, the loop most likely never gets entered.

 ### Save the data

 Vector initialization and savings to the memory will be the only